asyncapi/website/pages/blog/the-reference-rabbit-hole.md

     byline: AsyncAPI Maintainer
 ---

-So [Sergio](https://github.com/smoya) and I, went down a little bit of a rabbit hole the last couple of days when we were discussing [Fran's proposal to solve publish/subscribe confusion](https://github.com/asyncapi/spec/issues/618), and I thought I would share the journey.
+So [Sergio](https://github.com/smoya) and I went a little bit down a rabbit hole the last couple of days when we were discussing [Fran's proposal to solve publish/subscribe confusion](https://github.com/asyncapi/spec/issues/618), and I thought I would share the journey.

 ## What is a reference?
 Just to start with the basics, a reference is something in AsyncAPI we use to allow for reusability, so we don't need to define things twice.
 In AsyncAPI we refer to this as the [Reference Object](https://www.asyncapi.com/docs/specifications/v2.2.0#referenceObject).
 The reference can either be local within the same document, external in another file or remotely.